 Weekly Basic Classes on Tuesday nights, 6:15pm - 7:45pm, held at the Heart of Aloha Center, in the Glendale Shoals area of East Spartanburg

-An Introductory Workshop in Hula the last Saturday of every month - the next is Saturday, May 26
+An Introductory Workshop in Hula the 3rd Saturday of each month - the next is Saturday, October 20

-Monthly workshops will also be offered in the Greenville SC in the near future.
+Monthly workshops will also be offered in the Greenville SC, staring in January 2019.
 Check back for more information, if you are in the Greenville area.